Aiswarya-prasad/honeybee-cross-species-metagenomics/README.md

 All paths are specified with respect to the working directory.
 Snakemake also happily understands this.
 In the process of writing this pipeline "211018_Medgenome_india_samples" was the name of my project and the working directory, `/scratch/aprasad/211018_Medgenome_india_samples` on curnagl.
 So if you see this appear anywhere, you know what to do!

-To get started with this pipeline you will need (some of) the following files.
+To get started with this pipeline you will need the following files.

 + config/config.yaml
   - This is used by Snakemake to get some important information.
+It is best to create it manually or using a script that will read a metadatasheet compiled manually.
     + The list of samples is used by snakemake to decide which samples are to be processed
     + The Adapters section specifies the adapters.fa file to be given to trimmmomatic for each group of samples
     + The section READS and TYPES are used to infer the names/paths of certain files